 - All of the safest cities reported fewer than 13 property crimes per 1,000.

 - Fair Oaks Ranch and Melissa were the only cities that reported no murders, rapes, and robberies.

 How to make a safe home anywhere

 We calculated crime rates for every city in the state that met our population threshold, based on the state’s median population as calculated using FBI data.
 To request a report of the remaining cities in your state email firstname.lastname@example.org with the subject line: Safest Cities Full Report.

-NOTE: If you don’t see your city on the list, it means that it was below the population threshold or didn’t submit a complete crime report to the FBI in 2019.
+NOTE: If your city is missing from our full report, it means that it was below the population threshold or didn’t submit a complete crime report to the FBI in 2021.